-If you fail the exam and you are less than 18 years, you must wait a full 15 days before you can retake the exam.
-If you are 18 or older, you may re-take the exam earlier (next business day), but must pay an additional fee.
+If you fail the test and you are less than 18 years, you must wait a full 15 days before you can retake it.
+If you are 18 years or older, you can re-take it the next business day – but must pay an additional fee.

-If you fail the knowledge exam three times, you must complete the applicable knowledge component of a driver education course before you can take the test a fourth time.
+If you fail the knowledge exam three times, you must complete a driver education course before you can take the test a fourth time.
 The course must be part of driver education at a driver training school approved by DMV or the Department of Education.
-Driver improvement courses don’t meet this requirement.
+Note that driver improvement courses don’t meet this requirement!

-Applicants with special needs or who require special help should let a DMV staff member know.
+Applicants with other needs or special help should let a DMV staff member know before the examination.

-- Try to get test questions or answers before the exam.
+- Try to get test questions or answers before the test.

 - Give another person exam questions or answers.

-- Use a cell phone during the exam.
+- Use a cell phone or other electronic devices during the exam.

 Watch it On YouTube